 We walked down the street along the river, and while he pointed out a mansion his luxury real estate firm had just sold, I contorted my body away from his flirtatious touches on the back of my neck.
 We went to a café so he could get a coffee, and I chose to get an orange juice.
 I handed the cashier the absurd amount of five euros as he told me about how he might move to Luxembourg for his Master’s degree.
 A little later, he impressively found a way to shift the topic of conversation to an indictment of American racism.
 I continued sitting in the café chair, acutely aware of the drops of sweat slimily sliding down my skin.

-My acquiescence to this date was motivated by a desire to re-establish an illusion of emotional control, which I had lost the night prior when my mother and I were helplessly sobbing on opposite sides of the bed following yet another explosive fight, reminding me once again that my feelings will always react to the words and actions of another before they listen to me.
-I needed to subvert the sensation of unworthiness and heartbreak I was drowning in by charming someone who I already had an ungenerous preconception of.
-If he believed me to be nothing more than the cute American girl who he had really been asking on the date, then my judgements of his arrogance and condescension would give me an illusory power.
+My acquiescence to this date was motivated by a desire to re-establish an illusion of emotional control, which only seemed possible by embodying the role of the inadequate daughter it seemed my mother (and therefore everybody) perceived me to be.
+This was a fun exercise I was known to do in which I subverted my sense of unworthiness and heartbreak by charming someone who I already had an ungenerous preconception of, “grant[ing] myself some sense of superiority to counter my… wallows of insecurity.”1 If this Italian believed me to be nothing more than the cute American girl who he had really been asking on the date, then my judgements of his arrogance and condescension would give me an illusory power.
 If he liked me more than I liked him, I would somehow have the upper hand.

 When my mother walked through the door later, I wanted to tell her everything, but I don’t know if I’ll ever be able to.
 I don’t seem to know anything except for an emotionally exhaustive process I fool myself into believing illuminates a path towards a type of victory, even if all I’ve ever found at the end is the same persistent hurt.